-I can count on one finger how many times I’ve eaten oysters before, and my wife Marcela even less.
-I think the word WOW is the only thing that comes to mind after the first bite/slurp.
+I can count on one finger how many times I’ve eaten oysters before and my wife Marcela even less.
+WOW is the only thing that comes to mind after the first bite/slurp.

-There’s more to those Alligator Hush Puppies than it appears, there is an excellent depth of flavor.
-Now before you turn up your nose at the thought of trying these, this is what’s in them: alligator, country ham, bacon, jalapeño & fresh corn.
+There’s more to those Alligator Hush Puppies than it appears; there is an excellent depth of flavor.
+So before you turn up your nose at the thought of trying these, this is what’s in them: alligator, country ham, bacon, jalapeño & fresh corn.

 My bud John asked for the crab mac & cheese.
-The four cheese mac is topped with blue crab and some panko bread crumbs for some crunch.
+The four-cheese mac is topped with blue crab and some panko bread crumbs for some crunch.
 He ate it as if it was his last meal on earth.

-OK, Just checking….the Ulele Burger features a short bib/brisket/chuck burger patty blend topped with Wisconsin sharp cheddar cheese, portobello mushrooms, fire-roasted red peppers, fried leeks and then a healthy drizzling of their house steak sauce.
+OK, Just checking….the Ulele Burger features a short rib/brisket/chuck burger patty blend topped with Wisconsin sharp cheddar cheese, portobello mushrooms, fire-roasted red peppers, fried leeks, and then a healthy drizzling of their house steak sauce.

-I had to share with Marcela, well I didn’t have to, but I did.
-Whether I should have is a different question altogether.
+I had to share with Marcela, well, I didn’t have to, but I did.
+Whether I should have it is a different question altogether.

-John orders the other dish on the menu that had my eyes mesmerized; the Water Works meatloaf.
-The only thing better than an excellent meatloaf is one who’s been given some love marks from the char grill.
+John ordered the other dish on the menu that had my eyes mesmerized; the Water Works Meatloaf.
+The only thing better than an excellent meatloaf is one that’s been given some love marks from the char grill.